logdna/logdna-agent-v2/docs/HELM.md

 A [Helm Chart][helm-concepts], defined in a package containing a set of YAML files, acts a single point of authority and provides repeatable build and deploy tasks to define, install, and upgrade Kubernetes resources.

-Run the following commands to install the agent with the [release name][helm-concepts] `my-release` in your cluster:
+Run the following commands to install the LogDNA Agent with the [release name][helm-concepts] `my-release` in your
+cluster:

 ```bash
 $ helm repo add logdna https://assets.logdna.com/charts